-Postdoctoral position available in the Frank lab!
+Also, there is a postdoctoral position available in the Frank lab!
+Apply here.

 The Frank lab is recruiting an exceptional and highly motivated postdoc to work on diversity and function of the conifer foliage microbiome.
 The successful candidate will contribute to on-going research that seeks to understand the diversity, function, and transmission routes of the microbiome associated with foliage of western high elevation conifers.